vega/voyager/README.md

 ```
 bower link datalib
-bower link vegalite
+bower link vega-lite
-bower link vegalite-ui
+bower link vega-lite-ui
 ```

-Now all the changes you make in each repo will be reflected in your Vegalite automatically.
+Now all the changes you make in each repo will be reflected in your Vega-lite automatically.

 Since bower uses the compiled main file, make sure that each repos is compiled everytime you run `gulp serve` for Polestar.
 Otherwise, you will get errors for missing libraries.

 ### Releasing / Github Pages